What to Expect at Hyatt 48 Lex Hotel in New York City:

 - Hyatt 48 Lex

 New York, NY 10017

 - Official New York City tourism site

 As is common in the travel industry, the Guest Author was provided with complimentary accommodations for the purpose of describing the hotel.
-While it has not influenced this profile, About.com believes in full disclosure of all potential conflicts of interest.
+While this arrangement has not influenced the story, About.com believes in full disclosure of all potential conflicts of interest.
 For more information, see our Ethics Policy.